MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 > Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
 > Support for work and school accounts is coming soon.

-## Step 2: Enable speech recognition priming
+## Enable speech recognition priming
 If your bot uses any Language Understanding Intelligent Service (LUIS) model, make sure you register the LUIS application ID.
 In the **Settings** panel, under **Configuration**, enter the LUIS application ID in the **Speech recognition priming with LUIS** text box.
 This helps your bot recognize spoken utterances that are defined in your LUIS model.

 ## Step 3: Add the Cortana channel